novigit/code-notes/python_notes/biopython.md

 # get the Seq object of a SeqRecord object
 record.seq

-# get a subsequence from a sequence in a Seq object
+# get a subsequence (as a Seq object) from a sequence in a Seq object
 record.seq[0:300]

 # get sequence of a sequence substring in string format in one line